 That’s right.
 I add a touch of chocolate and coffee to bring out the flavor of the Guinness and then add some brown sugar to take away any bitterness.
 The result?
 Oh man, the result is a rich, deep, dark, hearty Guinness beef stew that will warm you from the inside out.

 The tomato paste is then added and cooked until it loses its bright red color.
-The flour and seasonings are stirred in next to form a dry paste that’s cooked for about a minute.
+The flour is stirred in next and cooked for about a minute.

 I've made this Guinness beef stew with baby potatoes and without.
 It's up to you.
-If you prepare it without potatoes serve over some good mashed.
-If you prepare with potatoes then serve with a good hunk of bread.
+If you prepare it without potatoes, I recommend you serve it over some good mashed.
+If you prepare it with potatoes, serve it with a good hunk of bread.

 As for the stock, I use chicken stock because I feel it brings out better flavor then the beef stock.
 Call me crazy, but it works.
 You’ll see.